 StandbyMP will revolutionize how organizations manage DR enterprise-wide by making the same Gold Standard of DR available to both Oracle SE and MS SQL Server users - all from a single common user interface.

 What's the difference between Oracle RAC and Oracle SE2HA?

 Are you planning on upgrading to Oracle Database 19c?
 An upgrade to 19c provides your business access to Oracle premier support and an array of new features to help improve performance, enhance security, and expand functionality.

-But, as you may or may not know, Oracle RAC no longer supports creating high-availability environments in Oracle 19c Standard Edition.
-Luckily there is a migration path to SE2HA that delivers similar high availability on Standard Edition.
+As you may or may not know, Oracle RAC no longer supports creating high-availability environments in Oracle 19c Standard Edition.
+Luckily there is a migration path to SE2HA that delivers similar high availability on Oracle Standard Edition.